VUEngine/VUEngine-Core/doc/pages/work-ram.md

 Work RAM
 ========

-To be able to efficiently allocate memory to dynamically created objects, the VUEngine makes use of a MemoryPool construct rather than working with WRAM directly.
+To be able to efficiently allocate memory to dynamically created objects, VUEngine makes use of a MemoryPool construct rather than working with WRAM directly.

 Basically, what the engine does is to divide the available WRAM into a number of differently sized pools to fill in objects based on their amount of required memory.